gvwilson/thirdbit/src/fiction/cloudherd/index.md

 as the log slipped one last time and tumbled end over end to crash to a stop against another boulder a few strides below them.

-Noxy grabbed the *tralpa*'s pudgy hand as his boots scrabbled to find purchase on the slippery rocks.
+Noxy grabbed Yangyal's pudgy hand as his boots scrabbled to find purchase on the slippery rocks.
 He clutched her sleeve with his other hand, and for a moment she was sure his weight was going to pull her over.